maxxrichard/text_classification_nltk/README.md

-# Text Classification with NLTK and Scikit-learn
+# Text Classification by using Natural Language Processing